Reigate: Reigate in wartime

 Although little fighting took place in Surrey during the Civil War, the Reigate Hundred was required to provide 80 men for the Parliamentarian army, but a force of only 60 was raised, including a captain and lieutenant.
 Troops were garrisoned in the town and by the summer of 1648, serious discontent was rising in the local area as a result.
 The Royalist, Henry Rich, 1st Earl of Holland, raised a fighting force and marched from Kingston to Reigate where his men plundered local property and briefly occupied the half-ruined castle.
 Parliamentary troops under Major Lewis Audley were sent to confront Rich, but he withdrew first to Dorking and then the following day back to Kingston.
 The withdrawal of the Royalists from Reigate was the final incident in the Civil War south of the River Thames before the execution of Charles I in 1649.

 In September 1914, Reigate became a garrison town.
-Members of the London's Own Territorials were billeted in the town whilst undergoing training in the local area and Reigate Lodge was used as an Army Service Corps supply depot.
-Among the wartime economy measures imposed on the town, was the closure of Reigate railway station between January 1917 and February 1919.
+Members of the London's Own Territorials were billeted locally whilst undergoing training in the area and Reigate Lodge was used as an Army Service Corps supply depot.
+Reigate railway station was closed between January 1917 and February 1919 as a wartime economy measure.

 By the end of the First World War, there were three temporary hospitals for members of the armed forces in Reigate.
 The Hillfield Red Cross Hospital opened on 2 November 1914 and was equipped with an operating theatre and 50 beds.
 As well as treating injured soldiers transported home from overseas, the facility also treated troops garrisoned locally.
 The Kitto Relief Hospital in South Park opened on 9 November 1914, initially as an annex to the Hillfield Hospital, but from 28 September 1915 it was affiliated to the Horton Hospital in Epsom.
 The Beeches Auxiliary Military Hospital, on Beech Road, was opened in March 1916 with 20 beds, but expanded to 40 beds that October.
 The hospital relocated to a larger facility in the same road in July 1917 and became affiliated with the Lewisham Military Hospital two months later.